 Q: When will in person classes begin again?

-A: The Scottish Government announced that gyms and leisure centres can reopen on 31 August.
+A: The Scottish Government anticipated indoor group exercise will resume on 17 May.
 The venues I teach at will have their own timelines and some have allowed classes to resume, while others are still closed.
 I will continue to update the website and my social media pages to reflect new developments.
 Here’s a few things to expect when joining in person:

 - If you or someone in your household has any symptoms of COVID-19, you must not come to class.

 - To ensure a safe, socially distanced class environment all classes you wish to attend must be booked in advance through my new online booking system.
 (No more class cards or cash payments, for hygiene reasons).

 - You must bring your own yoga mat and any props you enjoy using (blocks or blankets) to class with you (for hygiene reasons).
 My students get a special discount with Ekotex with code PEGGY10.

 - There is likely to be a transition period where online and in person classes run side by side.